Developmental origins of health and disease: Histone modification

+Non-coding RNAs

+Recent studies have shown the importance in non-coding RNA's ability to regulate cell differentiation and organismal development.
+There are many types of non-coding RNA that are present and play a role in differentiating stem cells.
+There are many non-coding RNAs responsible for differentiating cells for human brain and muscle development.
+These RNA molecules have also been implicated in having a role in cardiovascular development.
+Long non-coding RNA called lncRNA Fendrr has shown to be an important regulator of heart development and it modifies chromatin and controls developmental signaling of genetically modified mice hearts.
+There is still a vast amount of research needed to fully understand this mechanism and its relation to DOHaD.

+Examples

-Cardiovascular Disease
+Cardiovascular disease

-In his study done by David Barker, found a strong connection between poor prenatal environment and increased possibility of cardiovascular diseases in adults.
-He found a direct correlation between infant mortality in 1921-25 and mortality rates in 1968-78 because of heart diseases in England.
-In areas where pregnant mothers had to face poor nutritional state, their newborn children were at a high risk of death.
-If they survived the early ages of life, they had developed a higher risk of cardiovascular diseases.
+In a study done by Barker, he found a strong connection between poor prenatal environments and increased possibilities of cardiovascular diseases in adults.
+He found a direct correlation between infant mortality in 1921-1925 and mortality rates in 1968-1978 because of heart diseases in England.
+In areas where pregnant mothers had to face poor nutritional states, their newborn children were at a high risk of death.
+If they survived the early stages of life, they developed a higher risk of cardiovascular diseases.

 Studies on rats found that maternal nutrient restriction resulted in damage to the cardiac renin-angiotensin system (which regulates blood pressure and volume).
 Additionally, these studies have shown a decrease in the number of nephrons produced by the offspring of these mothers.
 These differences have been found to affect males and females differently, at least in the early stages.
-The exact mechanism of action is unknown but is believe that it is epigenetic.
+The exact mechanism of action is unknown but it is believed that it is epigenetic.